 - Pedestrian refuge islands at Lincoln Avenue and 8th Street, near St. Josephat Parish School

 - Traffic circle at N 16th Street and Hadley Street, near Hopkins Lloyd Community School.

 Bicycle and Pedestrian Education at Schools

-If you would like to request bicycle and pedestrian education at your school, you can contact the Wisconsin Bike Fed, which has a contract with Milwaukee Public Schools to offer bicycle and pedestrian safety education and encouragement programs in Milwaukee-area schools since 2004.
-Send an email to Jake Newborn (firstname.lastname@example.org) if you would like to request bicycle or pedestrian programs at your school.
+If you would like to request bicycle and pedestrian education at your school, you can contact Jake Newborn (firstname.lastname@example.org) at the Wisconsin Bike Fed.
+The Bike Fed has worked with Milwaukee Public Schools to offer bicycle and pedestrian safety education and encouragement programs in Milwaukee-area schools since 2004.